 - Opportunities such as teaching, clinical research, case conferences, and close engagement with Michigan Medicine faculty members

 - Potential loan repayment

-The recent agreement to develop The Cancer Network of West Michigan, a joint venture between Mercy Health and Metro Health University of Michigan Health, leverages the combined resources and capabilities of the two West Michigan health systems and Michigan Medicine, the academic medical center of the University of Michigan.
-While the Cancer Network of West Michigan encompasses three West Michigan campuses including: Metro Health located in Wyoming, Mercy Saint Mary s located in Grand Rapids and Mercy Muskegon located in Muskegon, this position would be centered at Metro Health University of Michigan Health.
+The recent agreement to develop The Cancer Network of West Michigan, a joint venture between Mercy Health and University of Michigan Health-West University of Michigan Health, leverages the combined resources and capabilities of the two West Michigan health systems and Michigan Medicine, the academic medical center of the University of Michigan.
+While the Cancer Network of West Michigan encompasses three West Michigan campuses including: University of Michigan Health-West located in Wyoming, Mercy Saint Mary s located in Grand Rapids and Mercy Muskegon located in Muskegon, this position would be centered at University of Michigan Health-West.

 Integrated Healthcare System

-Metro Health serves more than 250,000 patients annually from across West Michigan and beyond.
-In addition to a 208-bed hospital, which provides a comprehensive suite of inpatient and outpatient healthcare services, Metro Health has a growing number of neighborhood outpatient centers and offices throughout West Michigan.
+University of Michigan Health-West serves more than 250,000 patients annually from across West Michigan and beyond.
+In addition to a 208-bed hospital, which provides a comprehensive suite of inpatient and outpatient healthcare services, University of Michigan Health-West has a growing number of neighborhood outpatient centers and offices throughout West Michigan.
 We also provide a community clinic for the under-served and student health clinics on the campuses of Grand Valley State University and Aquinas College.
-With more than 500 physicians on staff, Metro Health provides a growing number of specialty health services, including cancer treatment, heart and vascular, neurology, pulmonology and others.
-Many are members of the Metro Health Medical Group/University of Michigan Health Partners.
+With more than 500 physicians on staff, University of Michigan Health-West provides a growing number of specialty health services, including cancer treatment, heart and vascular, neurology, pulmonology and others.
+Many are members of the University of Michigan Health-West/University of Michigan Health Partners.

 - University affiliated hospital

 - 15 minutes from Gerald R. Ford International Airport